sravani-engineer/hand-gesture-recognition/README.md

 ## 📌 Overview

-🚨 Unlike most hand gesture recognition projects that rely on random train-test splits, this system uses **session-based evaluation to simulate real-world deployment conditions**.
+🚨 Unlike typical gesture recognition projects that rely on random train-test splits, this system uses **session-based evaluation** to simulate real-world deployment conditions.

 The model is explicitly tested under **domain shifts** such as lighting variation, background clutter, distance, and user differences.